American Psychological Association – Accredited

 - Five intern positions, with two separate match numbers.
 Two interns are in rural Dutchess County, NY and three interns are in urban Bronx, NY.

-- Two Dutchess interns are at the Residential Treatment Center (3 days) and Poughkeepsie Clinic (2 days).
+- Two Dutchess interns are at the Residential Treatment Center in Rhinebeck, NY (3 days) and Poughkeepsie (NY) Clinic (2 days).
 These placement sites are for the full year – Match #148812.

-- Intensive supervision (2-3 hours individual supervision, with average of 2 hours group supervision weekly).
+- Intensive supervision (2-3 hours individual supervision, with average of 2 hours group supervision weekly with licensed psychologists).

-- Intensive clinical experience with opportunity to obtain broad experience with diverse population (race, culture, age, diagnosis and functional level).
+- Intensive clinical experience with an opportunity to obtain broad experience with diverse population (race, culture, age, gender, diagnosis and functional level).

-- Opportunity to obtain supervised experience in several different modalities, including individual therapy, child/play therapy, group therapy, collateral family therapy, milieu treatment, crisis prevention/intervention, social skills training/group therapy, psychological assessment, program evaluation, and supervision.
+- Opportunity to obtain supervised experience in several different modalities, including individual therapy, child/play therapy, group/skills therapy, collateral family therapy, milieu treatment, crisis prevention/intervention, social skills training/group therapy, psychological assessment, program evaluation, and supervision of graduate psychology student.

 - Extensive didactic seminars on a wide range of current, clinically relevant topics.

-- Exposure to evidence-based treatment approaches (such as PCIT, TF-CBT, Coping Power).
+- Exposure to evidence-based treatment approaches (such as PCIT, TF-CBT, Trauma Systems Therapy).

 - Opportunities for program evaluation and supervision experiences.

-Interns receive a certificate at the conclusion of the internship program upon satisfactory completion of the following requirements:
+Interns receive a certificate at the conclusion of the internship program upon satisfactory completion, greater than or equal to 80% of rating that meet or exceed expectations on bi-annual supervisor evaluations, along with the following requirements:

 - Completion of twelve months training per internship schedule.